hazendaz/sfdx/README.md

 # Windows #

 To utilize windows bundle in this, install it to windows from https://developer.salesforce.com/tools/sfdxcli# using 64-bit copy.
 The build then points to the expected default windows location of c:\Program Files\sfdx\client

+# Retired #

+Salesforce has retired SFDX and we have released final version.
+See https://developer.salesforce.com/blogs/2023/07/salesforce-cli-sf-v2-is-here?utm_campaign=6022ddc6c50e6f0001358775&utm_content=64b6b3c67c10d400015b4588&utm_medium=smarpshare&utm_source=linkedin

+A continuation of this will be against SF(v2) as noted on a new repo in near future.